Understanding Black Horse Finance Claims: Who Can Claim and How It Works

 Your complaint must be properly prepared to help Black Horse Finance understand your situation.
 A clear and factual approach is essential during your complaint submission to Black Horse Finance.
 A complaint should contain the following essential points:

 Start your complaint by saying you are making a formal complaint about a mis-sold car finance agreement.
-This confirms your letter or email has been logged correctly by the Black Horse Finance team.
+This will help the Black Horse Finance team to correctly log your letter or email.

 Example: